Last updated 5/18/2021

 The information collected by the App will only be used for research purposes.
 Your name will never be used in publications or presentations when the results of the Study become available.

 As described above, your Personal Information will be coded.
 The code will be stored separately and in a protected way.
-The only people who will have permission to access this code will be the UNC, UCT, and Duke University research team.
-We intend that the only time your identifiable information will be shared outside of UNC, UCT, and Duke University is when required by law.
-For example, we might believe disclosure is necessary to comply with a regulatory requirement, judicial proceeding, court order, or legal process served on us, or to protect the safety, rights, or property of UNC, UCT, Duke University or the public.
+The only people who will have permission to access this code will be the FSU, UCT, and Duke University research team.
+We intend that the only time your identifiable information will be shared outside of FSU, UCT, and Duke University is when required by law.
+For example, we might believe disclosure is necessary to comply with a regulatory requirement, judicial proceeding, court order, or legal process served on us, or to protect the safety, rights, or property of FSU, UCT, Duke University or the public.

 What Personal Information can I access?